 S Corporations.
 An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect S status.
 Unlike a traditional corporation, an S corporation is not subject to separate federal income tax.
 Furthermore, most states also do not subject S corporations to a separate income tax, and instead tax each individual shareholder on the portion of the corporation’s annual net income he or she receives.
 In other words, in most states, S corporations are pass-through entities.
 While Texas does recognize the federal S election, S corporations are nevertheless subject to the state’s franchise tax.
 An individual shareholder, however, does not owe state tax on whatever portion of the corporation’s net income he or she ultimately receives.

-Example: For the 2012 tax year, your S corporation had annualized total revenue of $500,000.
+Example: Your S corporation had annualized total revenue of $500,000.
 Because this amount is less than no-tax-due threshold ($1,130,000 in 2018 and 2019; adjusted every two years), your corporation will owe no franchise tax.
 Moreover, individual shareholders will not owe tax to the state on their respective portions of the corporation’s net income.

 Limited Liability Companies (LLCs).
 In most states, standard LLCs are pass-through entities that are not required to pay either federal or state income tax.
 Instead, income from the business is distributed to individual LLC members, who then pay federal and state taxes on the amount distributed to them.
 In Texas, however, LLCs are subject to the franchise tax.
 An individual member does not owe state tax on whatever portion of the company’s net income he or she ultimately receives.